Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: IRLS Framework for CMP Regression

 which implies the following equations:

 and

-Each of the two equations in (\ref{eqn:wls1}) and (\ref{eqn:wls2}) are complicated and contain updates for both parameters.
-However, if we fix one parameter at each equation, a nice closed form expression appears for the updates.
+Each of the two equations in (\ref{eqn:wls1}) and (\ref{eqn:wls2}) are complicated and contain updates for both parameters $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$.
+However, if we fix one parameter in each equation, a nice closed form expression appears for the updates.
 When we fix $\boldsymbol{\gamma}$ in equation (\ref{eqn:wls1}) the equation reduces to

 This equation is nothing but WLS of $X$ on $Y$ with weights $\Sigma_Y$.
 Similarly, if we fix $\boldsymbol{\beta}$ in equation (\ref{eqn:wls2}) then the equation reduces to

 Again this is a WLS of $\boldsymbol{\nu}*Z$ on $\ln(Y!)$ with weights $\Sigma_{\ln(Y!)}$.